Oculus Rift Review

 While the Oculus is our budget pick for the performance, tethered headsets, its retail price — and the cost of the required hardware to run it — is still decently expensive.
 Those who are shopping on a tight budget should consider one of the mobile headsets, as all of those products cost significantly less than the tethered models — though you do make some concessions in terms of interactiveness and visual immersiveness.

 To find out which VR headset truly reigned supreme and merited an award, we bought the top models available on the market today and put them through a series of rigorous, head-to-head tests.
-We grouped these tests into five weighted metric — Visual Immersiveness, Interactiveness, Ease of Setup, User Friendliness, and Comfort — with the performance of the Rift detailed below.
+We grouped these tests into five weighted metric — Visual Immersiveness, Interactiveness, Ease of Setup, User Friendliness, and Comfort.

 It is very easy to interact with the Rift using its hand controllers, designed specifically for use with VR.
 There are no buttons on the headset itself, but there were more than enough buttons on the pair of hand controllers.